pelagios/recogito2/README.md

 * [Play Framework v2.5.0](https://www.playframework.com/download)
 * To use image annotation, you need to have the [vips](http://www.vips.ecs.soton.ac.uk/) image processing system installed.
 If vips is not available on the command line, Recogito is set to reject uploaded images as 'unsupported content'.
+(Note: on Ubuntu, 'libvips-tools' is the package you need.)

 ## Installation